Updated March 21st, 2020 to include Frozen 2

 Ok this should be no real surprise.
 Somewhere along the way Disney decided to ditch the idea of pumping out a sequel for every animated movie and really put in some work to work on the stories and animation (maybe they took notes from Pixar?).
 Without a doubt one of the best, if not the best (in my opinion it is) Disney animated sequel so far.
 Vanellope and Ralph travel through the internet, running into dangers and meeting exciting new characters along the way.
 All the while learning about friendship.
 My favorite aspect of the movie are all of the easter eggs sprinkled throughout.
 It’s one we can watch over and over and see something new every time.
 You can read our full review here.
 Definitely add this to your list if you haven’t seen it already.

-Don’t forget to download your Disney Movie Marathon checklist here.
-Now with Frozen 2 coming out next month we’ll see what gets knocked down the list, if not everything.
+Don’t forget to download your Disney Movie Sequels Marathon checklist here.
+Now with Frozen 2 month we’ll have to update our ranking list.
 Have you seen any of these Disney sequels?
 Which one is your favorite?

 *Notes the sequels that don’t appear to be on Disney Plus at launch.